kotamine/piecemealR/docs/01-Introduction.md

 * facet: laying out multiple plot panels in a grid etc.

-In below, we will generate five common types of plots:
+In what follows below, we will generate five common types of plots:
 **scatter-plots**, **line-graphs**, **boxplots**, **histograms**, and **barplots**.
 To provide a context, let's use these plots to investigate what may explain patterns of flight departure delays.

-First, let's consider a possibility of congestion at the airport during certain times of the day or certain seasons.
-We can use  **barplots** to see whether there is any obvious pattern in the flight distribution across flight origins (i.e., airports) in New York City.
+First, let's consider the possibility of congestion at an airport during certain times of the day or certain seasons.
+We can use  **barplots** to see whether there is any obvious pattern in the flight distribution across flight origins (i.e., airports) in New York City with St. Paul-Minneapolis airport (MSP) as a destination.
 A barplot shows observation counts (e.g., rows) by category.

 ```r